Maesimt/articles/readme.md

   };
 }
 ```
-*I'll show the implementation of BarTenderError in an upcoming article.
+*Note: I'll show the implementation of BarTenderError in an upcoming article.
 Stay tuned!*

 #### Special thanks to